heldrida/cabinet-prototype/README.md

-# Cabinet prototype
+# Prototype boilerplate

-A prototype for the cabinet module.
+A Prototyping boilerplate implemented on Gulp Webpack Sass Karma Jasmine, for use in prototyping small apps or modules.

 ```
 Dependencies installation: